-The oldest son of Johann Joseph Curtaz from Oberweier, Johann Valentin (1780-1840), was also traditionally sent into the formation as a merchant.
-Close ties existed to the merchant Johann Franz Valentin Curta (1748-1805) from z'Moalersch in Chemonal (Gressoney), who probably knew Johann Joseph Curtaz through his formation in Switzerland, then settled in Hüfingen on the eastern edge of the southern Black Forest in 1788 and opened an trading post.
-He was probably not only the namesake, but as the closest relative in the German lands probably also the godfather of Johann Valentin and after his father's early death in 1796 also the guardian of the then 16 year old.
-Because under his presence as a best man, Johann Valentin married in 1803 not far from Oberweier in Kappel am Rhein, and settled there as a merchant and was later a master tailor.
-The spelling of the name of the family changed in Kappel in contrast to the Oberweirer relatives over Curta and Kurta to Korta.
-Today, eight families from this branch still live in and around Kappel, as well as three more in Speyer and near Karlsruhe.
-Some are today even in the USA.
+The eldest son of Johann Joseph Curtaz from Oberweier, Johann Valentin (1780-1840), was also traditionally sent to the commercial apprenticeship.
+There were close connections to the merchant Johann Franz Valentin Curta (1746-1805), who was descended from the z'Moalersch in Chemonal (Gressoney) and who probably knew Johann Joseph Curtaz through his training in Switzerland and southern Baden, then met in 1788 in Hüfingen on the eastern edge of In the southern Black Forest and opened an office.
+He was probably not only the name but also the godfather of Johann Valentin and after his father's early death in 1796 he was probably also the guardian of the then 16-year-old.
+Because in his presence as a witness, Johann Valentin married in 1803 not far from Oberweier in Kappel am Rhein, and settled there as a merchant.
+The spelling of the family's name changed in Kappel in contrast to the Oberweier relatives via Curta and Kurta to Korta.
+Today eight families from this branch still live in and around Kappel and three more in Speyer and near Karlsruhe.